danny-avila/LibreChat/docs/install/configuration/azure_openai.md

 4. **deploymentName** (String, Optional): The deployment name at the group level is optional but required if any model within the group is set to `true`.

-5. **version** (String, Optional): The version of the Azure OpenAI service at the group level is optional but required if any model within the group is set to `true`.
+5. **version** (String, Optional): The Azure OpenAI API version at the group level is optional but required if any model within the group is set to `true`.

 6. **baseURL** (String, Optional): Custom base URL for the Azure OpenAI API requests.
 Environment variable references are supported.
 This is optional and can be used for advanced routing scenarios.